ClickHouse/ClickHouse/docs/en/sql-reference/statements/grant.md

 ### NAMED COLLECTION ADMIN

-Allows a certain operation on a specified named colleciton.
+Allows a certain operation on a specified named collection.
 Before version 23.7 it was called NAMED COLLECTION CONTROL, and after 23.7 NAMED COLLECTION ADMIN as added and NAMED COLLECTION CONTROL is preserved as an alias.

 - `NAMED COLLECTION ADMIN`.
 Level: `NAMED_COLLECTION`.
 Aliases: `NAMED COLLECTION CONTROL`
     - `CREATE NAMED COLLECTION`.
 Level: `NAMED_COLLECTION`